Hungary Porto Stamps: The Complete Collector's Guide

-For philatelists, Hungarian stamps with P, T, or PORTO overprints represent more than just postage due; they are tangible pieces of administrative history, reflecting the evolution of the postal system from the Austro-Hungarian Empire through the 20th century.
+For philatelists, Hungary stamps with P, T, or PORTO overprints represent more than just postage due; they are tangible pieces of administrative history, reflecting the evolution of the postal system from the Austro-Hungary Empire through the 20th century.

 Introduction: What Are Porto Overprints?